Kicou

 Speech-dispatcher can use a multitude of TTS engines, but the ones historically available in Linux sounded unnatural.
 Until recently.

-The robotic voice days are over, and natural sounding speech synthesis is now available to Linux users without the need to connect to online services like Google Tranlsate's engine.
+The robotic voice days are over, and natural sounding speech synthesis is now available to Linux users without the need to connect to online services like Google Translate's engine.

-Nabu Casa, the company behind Home Assistant, is sponsoring Piper, an open source TTS engine under MIT Licence, so that the Home Assistant automation system can have is own voice assistant.
+Nabu Casa, the company behind Home Assistant, is sponsoring Piper, an open source TTS engine under MIT Licence, so that the Home Assistant automation system can have its own voice assistant.

 There is also Mycroft's Mimic3 engine, but for the time being it is only available as a cloud option, so I am ruling it out.
 There will be an offline version available at some point in time.